SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 What does LEAP do?

 Local Environmental Agriculture Project (LEAP) is a Roanoke-based 501c3 nonprofit.
 Founded in 2009, LEAP strives to nurture an equitable food and farming system that prioritizes health and abundance.
-LEAP programs include two farmers markets, a mobile market, a farm share, a food hub, a commercial kitchen, three community gardens, and robust nutrition incentive programs.
-LEAP will be opening a retail store in 2024 at its location in Roanoke’s West End neighborhood.
+LEAP programs include two farmers markets, a mobile market, a farm share, a food hub, a processing kitchen, three community gardens, and robust nutrition incentive programs.
+LEAP opened a retail store in 2024 at its location in Roanoke’s West End neighborhood.
 LEAP is a fiscal sponsor for the Roanoke Foodshed Network, a community of partners from across the region working together on initiatives that promote farmers, food access, and local food systems.
 LEAP is also the fiscal sponsor for Virginia Fresh Match, a statewide network of farmers markets and retail stores that make fruits and vegetables more affordable for SNAP participants.
 Learn more about Roanoke Foodshed Network at roanokefoodshednetwork.org, and Virginia Fresh Match at VirginiaFreshMatch.org.

 What’s another way to understand LEAP’s work?